pantheon-systems/documentation/source/content/guides/secure-development/01-introduction.md

 anchorid: secure-development
 ---

-All Pantheon sites come with built-in security features, including secure infrastructure, encrypted channels, and least-privilege user access.
-Pantheon also  provides fully managed and free HTTPS certificates, automated backups, and one-click updates for all WebOps platform plans.
+All Pantheon sites come with built-in security features, including:

+- Secure infrastructure

+- Encrypted channels

+- Least-privilege user access.

+Pantheon also  provides:

+- Fully managed and free HTTPS certificates

+- Automated backups

+- One-click updates for all WebOps platform plans

-Pantheon offers several additional ways to keep your sites and code secure and private.
-This guide provides information on multiple methods you can use to secure your sites and code depending on your needs:
+This guide provides a collection of resources and extra methods you can use to secure your sites and code depending on your needs:

 - [Secure Integration](/guides/secure-development/security-tool)